DusanMagula/jamminduoPayPallive_image_gen/README.md

-main is JD website without image generation.
+GOAL: main is JD website without image generation.
 This is already deployed through Replit Netlify deployment.
 Please note, its not deployed directly from Github

 # Jamming Duo – PayPal Live (Frontend-only)